elliotclowes/learnt.me/Articles Read/2024-01/Article — My Folder Hierarchy.md

 You can find many things that may be questionable choices ("why putting talks under `art/` ...").
 The main aspect is, that I personally am able to re-find stuff within this hierarchy.
 So far, re-finding stuff within my hierarchy is not a problem to me.

-You most probably want to read [this blog article](https://karl-voit.at/managing-digital-photographs) as well, where I explain workflows using my various tools on managing files within my folder hierarchy.
-This makes my digital life a very easy one.